Codecademy/docs/content/pytorch/concepts/tensors/terms/empty/empty.md

   - 'paths/computer-science'
 ---

-The **`.empty()`** method creates a tensor that has uninitialized data.
-This means that the tensor is created where there is free data, which may include NaNs or other values.
-The shape of the tensor must be specified.
+The **`.empty()`** method creates a tensor with uninitialized data.
+This means that the tensor is allocated memory without setting its values, which may contain arbitrary data (such as NaNs or other undefined values).
+The shape of the tensor must be specified as an argument.

 ## Syntax